AckerlyXu/heima/articles/cosmos-db/performance-levels.md

 ## How do I migrate from the S1, S2, S3 performance levels to single partition collections on my own?

 You can migrate from the S1, S2, and S3 performance levels to single partition collections using the Azure portal or programmatically.
-You can do this on your own before August 1 to benefit from the flexible throughput options available with single partition collections, or we will migrate your collections for you on July 31, 2017.
+You can do this on your own before the planned migration to benefit from the flexible throughput options available with single partition collections, or we will migrate your collections for you late in 2017.

 **To migrate to single partition collections using the Azure portal**